 Months of entry

-We run our MSc Applied Economics and Data Analysis jointly with our Institute for Social and Economic Research (ISER), which specialises in the analysis of household and labour market data.
-Our MSc Applied Economics and Data Analysis has a data-orientated, applied focus.
+Our MSc Applied Economics and Data Analysis is run jointly between our Department of Economics and our Institute for Social and Economic Research (ISER), which specialises in the analysis of household and labour market data.

 Qualification and course duration